Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces: A Criterion for Multigraded Regularity

 \section{A Criterion for Multigraded Regularity}

 To investigate the relationship between multigraded regularity and resolutions of truncations we first need to establish a definition of linearity for a multigraded resolution.
 We would like the differentials to be given by matrices with entries of total degree at most 1.
 However, we will examine only the twists in the resolution, requiring that they lie in the $L$ regions from Section~\ref{sec:regularity}.
-In particular, we will identify a complex with a map of degree $>1$ as nonlinear even if that map is zero.
+In particular, we will identify a complex with adjacent terms differing in degree by more than one as nonlinear even if the map between these terms is zero.

 \begin{definition} Let $F_\b$ be a $\ZZ^r$-graded free resolution.
 We say $F_\b$ is \emph{linear} if $F_0$ is generated in a single multidegree $\dd$ and the twists appearing in $F_j$ lie in $L_j(-\dd)$. \end{definition}